-To drive a school bus carrying passengers in Manitoba, individuals are required to meet the training requirements of both Manitoba Public Insurance (MPI) and Manitoba Education.
-While there is no prescribed order for taking the training required of these two organizations, the Pupil Transportation Unit recommends that individuals begin with the Manitoba Education Requirements.
-This specialized school bus training, combined with assistance from your instructor, will be invaluable as you complete MPI's requirements.
+To operate a school bus for Manitoba's public schools, individuals are required to meet all training and testing requirements of both Manitoba Public Insurance (MPI) and Manitoba Education.
+While there is no prescribed order for taking the training required of these two organizations, the Pupil Transportation Unit, Manitoba Education recommends that individuals begin with Manitoba Education requirements.
+This specialized school bus training, combined with assistance from your instructor, will be an asset as you complete MPI's requirements.
 An overview of all requirements is presented below.

-Applicants must undergo a medical examination and have a medical examination report completed and signed by a licenced physician or nurse practitioner.
-MPI’s Medical Records office must approve the medical examination report before the written knowledge test can be taken.
-Individuals with specific medical conditions may be prohibited from holding a Class 1, 2, 3, or 4 driver’s licence.
+An individual applying for a Class 2F driver's licence must undergo a medical examination and file a Medical Examination Report completed and signed by a licensed physician or nurse practitioner.
+Applicants are permitted to write the Class 2 knowledge text before the Medical Examination Report is approved.
+Individuals with specific medical conditions may be prohibited from holding a Class 2F driver’s licence.
 However, most medical conditions or physical disabilities may be considered for a higher licence class provided specific medical standards are met.

-Under The Drivers and Vehicles Act, the Registrar of Motor Vehicles requires that certain drivers be medically examined to determine their fitness and ability to drive.
-All Class 1, 2, 3, and 4 drivers must submit an MPI medical examination report form every five years between the ages of 18 and 45, every three years between the ages of 46 and 64, and annually thereafter.
+All Class 2F drivers must submit an MPI Medical Examination Report form every five years between the ages of 18 and 45, every three years between the ages of 46 and 64, and annually thereafter.
 Should a specific medical issue arise, an employer or authority having jurisdiction may request that a medical examination be performed.
 Drivers with specific medical conditions may be required to submit medical reports to Medical Records more frequently.

 NOTE: Manitoba Health will NOT pay third party requests for a medical report including any related examinations, tests, or telephone calls to the physician.
 Applicants are responsible for these costs.

-For information on medical examination reports or questions about medical conditions, contact MPI as indicated below or visit a driver testing centre or mobile testing unit in your area.
+For information on medical examination reports or questions about medical conditions, visit an MPI Service Centre or contact MPI as follows :

 Winnipeg, Manitoba R3C 4A4

-Two separate clauses in Manitoba Regulation 465/88R outline Manitoba Education’s requirements for new school bus drivers:
+Two separate clauses in The Public Schools Act, School Buses Regulation 465/88R, outline Manitoba Education’s requirements for new school bus drivers:

-15 The Driver of a school bus shall
+15 The driver of the school bus shall